rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 4. In the DOS/FAT/NT Filesystems section, navigate to NTFS file system support.

-    Type M (uppercase) to enable support for the NTFS file system via modules.
+    Type M (uppercase) to enable modules to support for the NTFS file system.

     Use the arrow keys to navigate down to NTFS debugging support (NEW) and then press y to include it.